barryCFlynn/Luxe_TimePieces/README.md

 This website is meant to attract people who want to buy or sell Luxury Watches.

+There is clear navigation bar in the header and footer of every page and in the same location to make it easy to navigate around the site.

-There is clear navigation and two forms to allow to enquire on a watch to buy or sell a watch.
+There are two forms to allow to enquire to buy a watch or sell a watch.
 Each form requests the necessary information to get in contact with the client.

+There is also an engaging Hero animation on the landing page, and further on the Buy page there is a hover animation on the advert images.

 ---